livepeer/minecraft/README.md

 <img src="media/generated_proof.png" width="320">

+## Getting Started

+There are two ways to use this DApp:

+### 1. Use the IPFS Gateway

-The latest copy of this DApp is running on IPFS at hash:
+You can visit the latest copy of this DApp on IPFS at the following hash:

 [QmRSjvHTmayqGf3sDuZzZZCRE3HPQUTBBHdoaqnXwb4VAS](https://gateway.ipfs.io/ipfs/QmRSjvHTmayqGf3sDuZzZZCRE3HPQUTBBHdoaqnXwb4VAS)

-## Getting Started
+### 2. Build and run locally

 To install dependencies and start this dApp locally, run the following command: